Discover a natural playground for the whole family

 Gunma’s mountains and valleys offer respite from Japan’s heat and humidity in summer.
 Head to Minakami for fun in the water.
 Families can enjoy a guided tour by canoe or kayak among the natural scenery and clear waterways of the Minakami area, or get wet and wild with a canyoning experience.
 There are options for everyone from beginners to seasoned thrill-seekers.
 Older kids will love to slip, slide, and float down a mountain stream.
 Some local tour companies have special courses for younger kids, and English-speaking guides.

 In winter, Gunma is the go-to destination for powder hounds.
 Minakami Kogen Ski Resort is ideal for all ages, with a kids’ park and activities for non-skiers like snow rafting and sledding.
-At ski resorts such as Oze-Iwakura Ski Resort, you can take ski lessons in English if you make a reservation in advance.
+Ski resorts all over Gunma offer English-language ski instruction upon request (advance reservation may required).
 You can rent everything you need to enjoy a day in the snow.

 The Gunma Safari Park offers a full day out for the whole family.
 Drive your car or take a special bus around the park to see 100 species of animals—including elephants, rhinos, lions, white tigers, bears, and giraffes.
 There are opportunities to feed larger animals like lions from the safety of the bus and to pet and feed farmyard animals in the park’s Walking Safari Zone.
 An adjoining theme park has all the classic rides, including a roller coaster, Ferris wheel, and safari train.